Key JPMorgan lawyer leaves for smaller bank

-(Reuters) - A JPMorgan Chase & Co (JPM.N) lawyer responsible for litigation and government investigations is leaving the lawsuit-laden bank.
+Aug 26 (Reuters) - A JPMorgan Chase & Co lawyer responsible for litigation and government investigations is leaving the lawsuit-laden bank.

 Michael Coyne, who has been associate general counsel and co-head of litigation at JPMorgan, is becoming general counsel of Union Bank and its holding company, UnionBanCal Corp, according to a statement that Union Bank issued on Monday.